Norod/export-brew-cask-list-to-json/README.md

 You need to have an up-to-date brew with cask

 ## Usage
-In Terminal, so to the folder where casklist2json.sh reside and execute it
+In Terminal, go to the folder where casklist2json.sh reside and execute it

 `./casklist2json.sh`